anilabhadatta/educative.io_scraper/README.md

 learn at your own pace, even without an internet connection.

 Contributions:
 I wholeheartedly welcome contributions from individuals in any capacity to enhance this project.
-Whether you're a developer, designer, or enthusiast, your involvement is invaluable.
-Show your support by starring and forking the repository – your contributions make a difference!
 Together, we can make this project even better.
 Join us in building a community of learners and contributors.
 Thank you for your support!

 Disclaimer:
 I want to clarify that I am not accountable for any inappropriate use of this scraper.
 I developed it solely for research purposes and take no responsibility for its misuse.

-Repository Version: v3.2.5 (Latest)
+Repository Version: v3.2.6 (Latest)
 Master Branch: v3-master</code></pre>

 ###